deepugupta0820/soccer-player-re-identification/Project_Report.md

 The first technique involved using color histograms to capture the visual appearance of players.
 However, this method proved ineffective in maintaining consistent identities.
 Since many players wore similar jerseys, and because of changing lighting and players blocking each other, the color information wasn’t reliable.
 This made it hard to tell players apart, resulting in poor tracking performance.

+### Deep SORT with TorchreID:

+TorchreID offers strong re-identification models that can improve accuracy and ID consistency.
+However, it comes with heavy dependencies and can be slow to run or train—especially on limited hardware.
+That's why I chose **MobileNet**, which is faster and still gives good enough accuracy for real-time tracking.

 ### YOLO Detection:

 - Players are filtered based on confidence score (conf > 0.6) and size (width/height > 10).